 Actually, this would exactly match the job profile that the LVQ had defined for a position in the marketing.
 I should just let him send me my application papers and you could meet for a coffee in a loose threesome with the managing director of the LVQ.
 After a one-month trial, I was then taken over in a fixed position.

 Xing: Jobs search for Schüchterne

 So much for my job search via Xing.
 I know of other examples of people who got their jobs through Xing.
 In my opinion, Twitter would not work for many of the people I have looked after for job acquisition.
 In addition, my experiences in adult education shows that many people have reached the limit when it comes to job acquisition in social networks has reached the limit with Xing.

-Before I started my job at LVQ, I worked as a lecturer with some smaller providers in adult education.
+Before I started my job at LVQ, I worked as a lecturer with a few smaller providers in adult education.
 In addition to the “classic application training”, I explored the possibilities of the Internet for job searches with the participants.

 To be found!

 I looked after a participant who was rather reserved as a type.
 Although he was skeptical of Xing, he created a profile there.
 He limited his activities to networking with direct contacts and tracking group contributions in Xing groups that he was interested in.
 He created his profile so that he could be found for his specialist area and looked in the power search for people who offer what he is looking for.
 During his search, he ended up on the profile of a production manager and looked at it without making contact.

 However, the production manager became aware of the visitor to his profile and looked at his profile again.
 He was so taken with it that he wrote to him and asked for his contact details to be released.
 First there was an exchange of communication over the phone, then the invitation to the interview came.
 Ultimately, it was possible to agree on a collaboration.

 Facebook only private, Twitter too abstract?

 On Twitter or Facebook it would probably not have come to this contact, since the participant of me was not represented in the two mentioned platforms and did not want to.